crspybits/SMSyncServer/README.md

 ## 4) Using the iOSTests Example App with the iOSFramework iOS Framework

-* A useful way to get familiar with the client (iOS app) side of the SMSyncServer system is to use the provided sample app.
+* One way to get familiar with the client (iOS app) side of the SMSyncServer system is to use the provided sample app.
 This is contained in the iOSTests folder.
+See also the [SharedNotes app](#markdown-header-shared-notes-demo-app).

 * Next, you need to replace the `GoogleService-Info.plist` symbolic link with your actual .plist file and edit the URL Scheme's in this Xcode project to match your Google credentials.
 See:
 <https://developers.google.com/identity/sign-in/ios/>.
 Make sure you enable the Google Drive API for your Google project.